stonemjs/docs/src/docs/architecture/adapter.md

 Hooks are automatically registered and matched based on their names.
 All parameters are injected automatically.

 Hook methods are executed via reflection.
-They are **not** tied to class lifecycle — avoid using `this`.
+They are **not** tied to class lifecycle, avoid using `this`.

 @tab Imperative
 #### Imperative Hook Registration